 Nick McGOWAN: You raise a very, very valid point, and before my time is up I should raise that too.
-Time and again, despite their best efforts, because they have been failed and let down by this government and those opposite time and again -
+Time and again, despite their best efforts, they have been failed and let down by this government.
+Those opposite, time and again -